zowe/docs-site/docs/guides/zlux-example-server.md

 ### 5. Deploy server configuration files

 If you are running the zLUX Proxy Server separate from ZSS, you must ensure the ZSS installation has its configuration deployed.
-You can accomplish this via:
+You can accomplish this by navigating to `zlux-build` and running:

 ```
 ant deploy